soywiz-archive/kaifu2x/README.md

 * Using [brew](https://brew.sh/) run `brew install holgerbrandl/tap/kscript`
 * Using [sdkman](http://sdkman.io/), install `sdk install kscript`

+Note that first time you call the script it will take sometime, but further executions will be faster.

 ### How to use as library?